The key to effective estate planning

 Why Create A Living Trust

-If you become unable to effectively look after your estate or become incapacitated due to mental disability your named successor can manage your financial affairs without the expense and delays associated with further legal work.
-A Will on its own won’t allow this and your loved ones would have to ask the court to appoint a conservator to manage your financial affairs.
+If you can no longer effectively look after your estate or you become incapacitated, your named successor trustee can manage your financial affairs without the expense and delays associated with conservatorship proceedings.
+A Will on its own doesn’t account for this — your loved ones would have to ask the court to appoint a conservator to manage your financial affairs, which is less cost and time-effective.

 Leave A Legacy